sophos/factory-cli/README.md

-# Refactr CLI
+# Sophos Factory CLI

-The Refactr command line tool is used to interact with the Refactr Platform API from the command line.
+The Sophos Factory command line tool is used to interact with the Sophos Factory Platform API from the command line.

 Basic usage and installation is described below.
-[Click here for complete Refactr CLI documentation.](https://docs.refactr.it/docs/using-the-cli/)
+[Click here for complete Sophos Factory CLI documentation.](https://docs.refactr.it/docs/using-the-cli/)

 **NOTE**: version `1.x` has been redone from scratch and is not compatible with `0.12.x`.